 How Long Does Cooked Fish Last In The Fridge?

-Is it worth rolling the dice on that day or two old fish?
+Is it worth rolling the dice on that day or two old cooked fish?
 Perhaps..
 Perhaps not so much.
-Here's our suggestion on whether or not your leftover cooked fish in the fridge is safe to eat, or if it should promptly end up in the compost bin.
+Here's our suggestion on whether or not your leftover cooked fish in the fridge is safe to eat, or if it should promptly end up meeting it's demise in the compost bin.

-It doesn't matter if we prepared you an amazing fish entree last night, you did it yourself, or are bringing it home from your local restaurant.
-You're still left with a partial or full portion of left over cooked fish, what to do with it?
+It doesn't matter if we prepared you an amazing fish dinner last night, you if did it yourself, or are bringing it home from your favorite local restaurant.
+You're still left with a partial, or full portion of left over cooked fish, what to do with it?
 A day goes by and you already have your meals pre-planned for lunch or dinner.
 At last you get around to eating it two days after it was cooked, but you're still wondering, "Is it really safe to eat?".

 The secret to leftover fish lasting up to 3 days after being cooked, is the QUALITY.
 If the fish was of a very high quality to begin with, prior to being cooked, (ie: freshly harvested, firm skin, doesn't have any foul odor or off-gassing of ammonia) then it should last in the fridge for 2-3 days.
 But ALWAYS be sure to eat it within 3 day maximum.